For patients/relatives

-Patients who have recently had a stroke (with the support of their doctor, nurse, physiotherapist or family member).
+Patients who have recently suffered a stroke (with the support of their doctor, nurse, physiotherapist or family member).

-If you can't cope with the image interpretation when using the spastic-app, then we provide you with information on the ten videos in the spastic-app here.
+If you are having trouble interpreting the images when using the Spasticity App, we provide you with tips on the ten videos in the Spasticity App.

-Relatives kneel in front of the patient and move their foot as shown in the video.
-In doing so, he grasps the muscles on the back of the lower leg so that he can determine the rhythmic muscle contractions – also known as cloni – together with the patient.
+The relative kneels in front of the patient and moves the foot as shown in the video.
+He grasps the muscles on the back of the lower leg so that he and the patient can detect the rhythmic muscle contractions - these are also known as clones.

 Further explanations:

-Exhaustive means that after triggering the clones by moving the foot, as shown in the video, the "muscle twitching" that the relative and the patient can feel in the calf muscle on the back of the lower leg ends by itself as soon as the foot is no longer moved.
+Exhaustive means that after the cloni are triggered by moving the foot, as shown in the video, the "muscle twitches" that the family member and the patient can feel in the calf muscle on the back of the lower leg, end on their own as soon as the foot is no longer moved.

-Inexhaustible means that after triggering the clones by moving the foot, as shown in the video, the “muscle twitching” that the relative and the patient can feel in the calf muscle on the back of the lower leg does not stop by itself.
-The "muscle twitching" can only be stopped by holding the foot.
+Inexhaustible means that after the cloni are triggered by moving the foot, as shown in the video, the "muscle twitches" that the family member and the patient can feel in the calf muscle on the back of the lower leg do not stop on their own.
+The "muscle twitches" can only be stopped by holding the foot.

-In this video you can see how to put on the stocking with the help of your right hand as an example of the increased exertion.
-Of course, increased exertion can also be generated by other physical movements, such as lifting a heavy object, squatting, or climbing stairs quickly.
+In this video you can see an example of increased physical exertion: putting on a stocking using the right hand.
+Increased physical exertion can of course also be caused by other physical movements, such as lifting a heavy object, squatting or climbing stairs quickly.

 Patient gets up from the chair.
-Subsequent assessment of knee and foot position.
-If the leg cannot be extended and straightened, please press the yellow button.
-If the heel of the leg that is not fully or fully extended does not touch the ground, please press the red button.
+Subsequent assessment of the knee and foot position.
+If the leg cannot be stretched and straightened, please press the yellow button.
+If the heel of the leg that is not fully or completely stretched does not touch the floor, please press the red button.

-The relative kneels in front of the patient, grasping the affected leg with one hand below the knee and with the other hand grasping the foot.
+The relative kneels in front of the patient, grasps the affected leg with one hand below the knee and with the other hand grasps the foot.
 Flexion and extension as shown in the video.
-The patient and relatives feel either no resistance, slight resistance, or pronounced resistance.
+The patient and the relative feel either no resistance, slight resistance or pronounced resistance.

 Green: Normal movement without resistance.
-When bending and straightening the knee, neither the patient nor the family member feels any muscular resistance.
+When bending and straightening the knee, neither the patient nor the relative feels any muscular resistance.

-Yellow: slight resistance felt by the patient and family members, as shown in the video.
+Yellow: slight resistance felt by the patient and relatives, as shown in the video.

-Red: more difficult resistance or the lower leg can hardly be bent or stretched, in any case only with significantly greater exertion compared to the exertion as shown in the video.
+Red: more difficult resistance or the lower leg can hardly be bent or stretched, in any case only with significantly greater exertion of force compared to the exertion of force shown in the video.

-When walking, the foot turns inward.
-Foot loading occurs on the outer edge of the foot.
-Turning in slightly means up to an angle of approx. 45 degrees.
-Anything beyond that is a strong turn in and requires the red button to be pressed.
+When walking, the foot turns inwards.
+The weight is placed on the outside edge of the foot.
+A slight inward turn means an angle of up to about 45 degrees.
+Anything beyond that is a strong inward turn and requires the red button to be pressed.

 When sitting, the toes are relaxed and in a normal position.
-Once you stand up and your toes stay in that position then press the green button.
-Otherwise, judge the toe clawing as described in the buttons.
+If you stand up and the toes remain in this position, press the green button.
+Otherwise, assess the toe clawing as described in the buttons.

-The relative fixes the arm in the shoulder area and grasps the wrist and bends and extends the elbow as shown in the video.
-Carry out these movements slowly and carefully to get a feeling for the movement sequence.
-Afterwards, please bend and straighten the elbow joint quickly and ask the patient to give you feedback as to whether he feels any discomfort or pain.
+The relative fixes the arm in the shoulder area and grabs the wrist and bends and stretches the elbow as shown in the video.
+First, perform these movements slowly and carefully to get a feel for the movement sequence.
+Then bend and stretch the elbow joint quickly and ask the patient to give you feedback on whether they feel any discomfort or pain.

 The relative stabilizes the elbow by grasping the patient's elbow from below.
 The patient performs the movement as shown in the video and assesses the release of the ball as described in the three buttons.

 This video is self-explanatory.
-To give you a guide, we would define elbow flexion less than 45 degrees as slight flexion and much more than that as severe flexion.
+To give you an idea: we would define an elbow bend of less than 45 degrees as slight bending and significantly more as severe bending.

 This is easy to do.
-Sit in a chair and rest your forearms on the table in a relaxed manner.
-In this position, the pectoral muscle is not tight in a healthy person.
-You can easily slide it back and forth or press it in.
-If necessary, test this with a relative.
-If the pectoral muscle is tense compared to your tactile experience in yourself or a relative and can hardly be moved or pressed in, then use the yellow button.
-Any tension beyond that, eg if it feels like a tight biceps muscle on the upper arm, requires using the red button.
+Sit on a chair and place your forearm on the table in a relaxed position.
+In this position, the chest muscle is not tense in a healthy person.
+You can easily push it back and forth or press it in.
+If necessary, test this on a relative.
+If the chest muscle is tense in comparison to your tactile experience in yourself or a relative and can hardly be moved or pressed in, then use the yellow button.
+Any tension beyond this, if it feels like a tense biceps muscle on the upper arm, for example, requires the use of the red button.

-Your doctor, nursing staff, physiotherapist or relatives will help you register and explain in detail why you need to use the spastic-app.
+Your doctor, nursing staff, physiotherapist or relatives will support you in registering and explain in detail the need to use the spasticity app.

 1. In the hospital:

-If necessary, the spastic-app will be recommended to you by the attending doctor, nursing staff, physiotherapist or relatives.
+If necessary, the spasticity app will be recommended to you by your doctor, nursing staff, physiotherapist or relatives.

 2. Spastic-App Download

 A stable internet connection and a smartphone or tablet with an Android or iOS system are required.
-The download is free in the Google Play Store or App Store.
+The download is free from the Google Play Store or App Store.

-Enter your personal contact details in the spastic-app.
+Enter your personal contact details into the Spasticity app.

 Registration